 If you're looking for a cheap hotel in Stockholm, then book Hobo Hotel.
 It's an excellent budget hotel offering great value for money.
 It's in a good location, it's been recommended by travel experts and the hotel has excellent customer reviews.

 If you're looking for a great hostel in Stockholm, then you should check out City Backpackers Hostel.
 The hostel has magnificent reviews by backpackers, it has been recommended by well-known travel experts and it's in a good location.
+Also check out our list of the best hostels in Stockholm.

 For a 3-star hotel you have to pay around $130 per night and for a 4-star hotel you would be looking at $185 per night.
 If you're after a luxury 5-star Stockholm hotel then you can expect to pay around $330 per night.